GUIDE Program

 WHO IS ELIGIBLE FOR GUIDE?

-- Has a confirmed diagnosis of Alzheimer’s or other types of dementia
+- Has a confirmed diagnosis of dementia

-- Has Medicare Part A&B as primary insurance (not under a managed plan)
+- Has Medicare Part A&B as primary insurance (not under a managed plan

 - Is not enrolled in Medicare hospice benefit